 How to clean a vacuum filter – simple steps for all filter types

-For more suction power and a healthier vacuum, learn how to clean your HEPA, cartridge, foam or robot vacuum filter.
+For more suction power and a healthier vacuum

-But knowing how to clean a vacuum will give you a lot more time before having to make that investment, particularly if you have one of the best vacuums for pet hair.
-Read on to learn how to clean cartridges, foam, HEPA, and robot vacuum filters.
+Knowing how to clean a vacuum and its filter will give you a lot more time before having to replace your appliance entirely.
+Here's how to refresh your cartridges, foam, HEPA, and robot vacuum filters.

 How to clean a vacuum filter

-Before taking your vacuum apart, make sure it's unplugged and switched off.
-Empty any dust bins or canisters, then locate your vacuum's filter and remove it.
+Before taking your best vacuum cleaner apart, make sure it's unplugged and switched off.
+Empty any dust bins or canisters, then locate your vacuum filter and remove it.

 Different vacuum cleaners will have different filters.
 Read your vacuum's manual to see if they have specific instructions for cleaning the filter, but if not, the below steps are helpful guidelines for the various types you'll find.